Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Even here and now?
 In private like this?"
 Xiù asked.

 Daar sighed.
 "That’s the problem.
 There ain’t no difference ‘tween the two.
 Great Fathers aren’t like monarchies on Earth.
 We’re singular.
 There’s no pulling apart *what* I am and *who* I am, y’know?
-It’s like…‘I am the state’ I think is the quote."
+It’s like...‘I am the state’ I think is the quote."

 Xiù frowned at him. "...Maybe I’m channeling Allison here, but *with all due respect?* Bullshit.
 Don’t tell me you don’t draw a line between the two somewhere."

 "I do.
 With Naydra, and right now with you.
 And only *ever* in private.
 But I’m not the one who actually *gets* to draw the line, Shoo.
-That’s *everyone else.* If it were just me, I’d just be mad at Regaari for a bit, maybe beat his tail…" he trailed off.
+That’s *everyone else.* If it were just me, I’d just be mad at Regaari for a bit, maybe beat his tail..." he trailed off.

 "...What exactly did he do?"

 "Something he did a lotta times before.
 Thought he knew better’n me.
 An’ honestly?
 Lotta times he does.
-I ain’t stupid, but Regaari…"
+I ain’t stupid, but Regaari..."

 "If he’s usually right, what’s the problem?"